 ANSI B16.5 Class 150 Flanges are among the most widely used piping components in industrial applications worldwide, providing standardized connections for everything from chemical processing plants to commercial building services.
-The “ANSI B16.5″ designation refers to the American National Standard that governs the dimensions, materials, and pressure-temperature ratings for pipe flanges and flanged fittings from NPS ½” to 24″.
-The “Class 150” designation, often written as 150#, indicates a specific pressure-temperature rating suitable for a broad range of low to medium-pressure applications.
+The "ANSI B16.5" designation refers to the American National Standard governing dimensions, materials, and pressure-temperature ratings for pipe flanges and flanged fittings from NPS ½" to 24″.
+The "Class 150" designation—often written as 150#—indicates a specific pressure-temperature rating suitable for a broad range of low to medium-pressure applications.

 Understanding Pressure Rating: What Does Class 150 Mean?